Combinatorics in Higher Solovay Models: Preliminaries

 \subsection{The $\Sigma$-Prikry tool box}

 The core technology employed in this paper is the $\Sigma$-Prikry tool box developed by the authors in \cite{DPT}.
 For later use in the manuscript we survey (without proofs) some of the concepts and results proved in \cite[\S3]{DPT}.
-Readers unfamiliar with the material in \cite{DPT} are advised to have a copy of \cite{DPT} at their disposal.
+Readers unfamiliar with this material are advised to have a copy of \cite{DPT} at their disposal.
+For the rest of the section we assume that